How AI is changing ISO Certification

 Every permanent employee is entitled to paid personal/carer’s leave, which accrues based on the number of ordinary hours an employee works:

 Personal/carer’s leave continues to accrue whilst an employee is on paid annual leave or personal/carer’s leave.
-Personal/carer’s leave will not accrue on unpaid leave.
+This leave entitlement will not accrue on unpaid personal leave.

 An employee may take personal leave if: